Knowledge hub

 When you want a ranked plan before anyone builds anything.

-What is included in the automation advisory?
+What is included in the operations and automation review?

 A review of the workflows, handoffs, and repeat work in scope.
 A ranked plan that separates what should stay human, what can be automated safely, and what needs ownership cleaned up before anyone wires anything.
 You get the written plan, about an hour live with the team, and a clear first step.